-P.L.
-115-97 caused each GSE to reduce the value of its deferred tax assets in the quarter in which the legislation was enacted.
-The reduction of the GSEs deferred tax assets resulted in \$4.0 billion in actual payments made to the GSEs to ensure they maintained positive net worth, which reduced the remaining funding commitment.
-At September 30, 2018 and 2017, the maximum remaining funding commitment to the GSEs for the remaining life of the SPSPAs was \$254.1 billion and \$258.1 billion, respectively.
+Based on the annual forecasts as of September 30, 2017 and 2016, Treasury estimated there was no probable future funding draws.
+However, the reduction in the U.S. corporate income tax rate resulting from the enactment of the Tax Cuts and Job Act on December 22, 2017, required that each of Fannie Mae and Freddie Mac record a reduction in the value of their deferred tax assets in the quarter in which the legislation was enacted, impacting potential future funding draws.
+The funding draws and the associated amounts are expected to be realized in March 2018.
+Management believes the amounts of such draws will not be material to the consolidated financial statements.
+At September 30, 2017 and 2016, the maximum remaining contractual commitment to the GSEs for the remaining life of the SPSPAs was \$258.1 billion.
 Subsequent funding draws will reduce the remaining commitments.
 Refer to Note 19-Commitments for a full description of other commitments and risks.

 In assessing the need for an estimated contingent liability, Treasury relied on the GSEs' public filings and press releases concerning their financial statements, monthly summaries, and quarterly credit supplements, as well as non-public, long-term financial forecasts, the FHFA House Price Index, discussions with each of the GSEs and FHFA, and other information pertinent to the liability estimates.
-The forecasts prepared in assessing the need for an estimated contingent liability as of September 30, 2018 include three potential wind-down scenarios, with varying assumptions regarding the timing as to when the GSEs would cease new business activities, including purchasing mortgage loans and issuing new guaranteed mortgage-backed securities.
+The forecasts prepared in assessing the need for an estimated contingent liability as of September 30, 2017 include three potential wind-down scenarios, with varying assumptions regarding the timing as to when the GSEs would cease issuing new guaranteed mortgage-backed securities.
 The forecasts also assume a continued gradual wind-down of the retained portfolios (and corresponding net interest income) through 2018, as directed under the amended SPSPAs for each GSE to reduce the maximum balance of its retained mortgage portfolio by 15.0 percent per annum beginning December 31, 2013.
-The maximum balance of each GSE's retained mortgage portfolio was initially set at \$650 billion as of December 31, 2012, and the amended SPSPAs requires that each GSE reduce this maximum balance to \$250 billion by December 31, 2018.
+The maximum balance of the GSEs' retained mortgage portfolio was initially set at \$650 billion as of December 31, 2012, and the amended SPSPAs requires that GSEs reduce this maximum balance to \$250 billion by December 31, 2018.